 Users are free, however, to interpret the content of the app as they wish.
 A rating function allows one to vote on each proposal, and to see how others have voted: Was Paul Rudolph’s Lower Manhattan Expressway project utopian or dystopian?
 Beauty or beast?
 Yawn or yell?
 You decide.
 Then roam elsewhere and discover another city that could have been.

-Museum of the Phantom City is a public art project designed by Cheng+Snyder with generous support from the Van Alen Institute New York Prize Fellowship.
+Project Credits: Museum of the Phantom City is a public art project designed by Cheng+Snyder with generous support from the Van Alen Institute New York Prize Fellowship.

 Ray Cha, website programming and user interface